List of alien races in Marvel Comics: Hujah

-The Hujah are a race that resembles giant green snakes with an average of 16 ft 4 in in length.
-The Hujah live on the planet Huj, seventeenth from the sun in the Zuccone star system in the Milky Way galaxy.
+The Hujah are a species that resembles giant green snakes with an average of 16 ft 4 in in length.
+The Hujah live on the planet Huj, seventeenth from the sun in the Zuccone star system in the Milky Way.
 They have psychokinetic powers that compensate for their lack of arms.
-First seen in The Avengers Annual #7 (1977).

 I

 Inaku

-First seen in Weapon H #8 (2018), the Inaku are a race of blue-skinned aliens that come from the planet of the same name.
+The Inaku are a blue-skinned species from the planet of the same name.
 After something happened to their planet, the surviving Inaku stumbled blindly in the dark until they settled on Weirdworld and had put up a protective dome that kept their village safe from the Skrullduggers.
 The Inaku were also loyal to Witch Queen le Fay as her magic helped keep the Skrullduggers in line.

 Interdites

-The Interdites are a humanoid race with blue skin, they have developed precognition as well as other psionic powers.
-They come from the planet Interdis, seventh from the sun in the Tartaru star system in the Milky Way galaxy.
+The Interdites are a humanoid species with blue skin, they have developed precognition as well as other psionic powers.
+They come from the planet Interdis, seventh from the sun in the Tartaru star system in the Milky Way.
 Their civilization was demolished by the Badoon, and surviving Interdites have turned to mysticism and live like hermits scattered across the galaxy.
-First seen in Warlock #15 (November 1974).

 Iron Knights

-The Iron Knights are a humanoid race with red skin and dark hair, they have weapons, armor and technology that appears identical to that of European knights of the late Middle Ages.
+The Iron Knights are a humanoid species with red skin and dark hair, they have weapons, armor and technology that appears identical to that of European knights of the late Middle Ages.
 They are also immensely strong, so much so that even an adolescent boy can easily overpower the Hulk.
 The knights come from another dimension that the Hulk accessed through the Crossroads in The Incredible Hulk (vol. 2) #302.
-They share their world, which is called Paradise, with the Greens, a green-skinned humanoid race who are much weaker but have powerful magic, and with an orange skinned race of dwarves.
+They share their world, which is called Paradise, with the Greens, a green-skinned humanoid species who are much weaker but have powerful magic, and with an orange skinned species of dwarves.